WhatsApp enforcer: Shahbaz Sharif to bring new style

 Wealthy Upbringing

-Shahbaz, second of three children of industrialist Mian Muhammad Sharif, was born four years after Pakistan’s independence.
+Shahbaz, second of three children of industrialist Mian Muhammad Sharif, was born four years after Pakistan’s independence from British colonial rule in 1947.

 He joined the family business and entered politics at a time when Nawaz was Punjab’s chief minister in the 1980s.